yarlson/yarlang/GUIDE.md

 ## 6. Troubleshooting & Tips

-- **`clang: error: no such file or directory: 'runtime/runtime.c'`** — run `./yar build` from the repository root so the relative runtime path resolves.
 - **`load i32, <nil>` in LLVM IR** — indicates a bug where the compiler attempted to load from an unallocated pointer.
 Version `v0.4` fixes this for function parameters by spilling them to the stack automatically.
 - **`panic: use of moved value`** — the checker caught ownership misuse.
 Borrow (`&value`) instead of moving, or restructure your code.
 - **Inspect IR** when diagnosing codegen issues: search for `%t` temporaries to see how MIR instructions turned into LLVM instructions.